Fees & Insurance

 Why Limited Insurance Participation?

-• Protect your privacy and autonomy by keeping your health records between us
+Protect your privacy and autonomy by minimizing unnecessary sharing of health records.

-• Make treatment decisions based on your needs, not insurance requirements or time limits
+Make treatment decisions based on your needs, not insurance limitations such as session caps, diagnoses, or time frames.

 Cancellations & Rescheduling